metamorph-inc/openmeta-mms/docs/source/reference_modeling/integrated_domains/eda.rst

 common output file format is extended Gerber format, which contains a vector-graphic represention of photolithographic artwork.
 The following table gives an example of how EAGLE layers might be combined to form Gerber files.
-(This example is for a two-layer PCB using a both through-hole and SMT components, with components and silk screen only on the top side.)
+(This example is for a two-layer PCB using both through-hole and SMT components, with components and silk screen only on the top side.)